ehawb/diss/ramsey/README.md

     - `games_per_batch` is how many games a worker should play before saving data.
 All of this will be combined at the end, but it was just a sanity thing for me in case I decided to end self play early or something.
 - Run the module.
 - Open the `z_train` module.
 Define variables accordingly:
     - `exp_location` is the directory where your experience is saved.
+This should be where the **combined** experience is saved.
+         - For example, `C:/users/emily/diss_repo/ramsey/experience/01Jun2023_1648_2000games/combined`
     - `model_save_dir` is the directory where your model is saved.
 You could copy and paste this from the `z_init` module.
     - `model_save_name` is the name of the model that completed self play.
 This should be `initmodel_K5_3_3` from the previous step.